 Controversy about Hall of Mirrors

-During the construction of Hall of Mirrors King Louis XIV stuck to his condition “every material used should be made in France.”
+During the construction of the Hall of Mirrors, King Louis XIV stuck to his condition.
+He said, “every material used should be made in France.”

-This posed a problem for Jules Hardouin-Mansart, the architect of Hall of Mirrors.
+This request posed a problem for Jules Hardouin-Mansart, the architect of Hall of Mirrors.

-His design for the House of Mirror needed a lot of mirrors and back then Venice had a monopoly on mirrors.
+His design for the House of Mirror needed many mirrors, and back then, Venice had a monopoly on mirrors.